xiangsanliu/jvmjava/README.md

         stack.pushSlot(slot);
         stack.pushSlot(new Slot(slot));
         // In function new Slot(slot) we generate a new object and duplicate all member from old object to the new one.
-        // This is also called "Deep Copy".
+        // This is also called "Shallow Copy".
     }
 }
 ```